-Fisherman rescues woman who nearly drowned near Ashland County dam
+Woman in critical condition after almost drowning near Ashland County dam

 Jared Tims, of Fredricktown, was fishing on the other side of the dam and spotted the woman.

-“Me.
-Tims pulled her from the water and started CPR,” Richert told FOX 8.
+“Mr. Tims pulled her from the water and started CPR,” Richert told FOX 8.
 “He kept doing CPR until the squad arrived.”

-The woman was taken to a hospital in Mansfield.
+The woman was taken to a hospital in Mansfield, where she remains in critical condition.